MacWarrior/clipbucket-v5/README.md

 </p>

 # History
-ClipBucket official repository has been slowly dying since the release 4.1 (May 2018)<br/>
+ClipBucket official repository has been slowly dying since the release 4.1 (May 2018) and has been closed on December 2022.<br/>
 I <i>(<a href="https://github.com/MacWarrior">MacWarrior</a>)</i> have been working on <a href="https://github.com/MacWarrior/clipbucket-v5">ClipBucket V5</a> since 2016 and haven't stop using and upgrading it since

 # Why <a href="https://github.com/MacWarrior/clipbucket-v5">ClipBucket V5</a>